 Why?
 Because you’ll never see it in your checking account.
 It turns out that “out of sight, out of mind” is quite true in personal finance.

 Here are 6 ways that you can make your financial lives more efficient through automation.
 By doing so, you’ll find it easier and easier to reach your financial goals.
-For a primer, here is a visual representation of what I discuss below:

 1. Emergency Fund